 EFT tapping to recover from PTSD or major trauma should only be applied in cooperation with an experienced practitioner.
 Why?
 During your practice, you have to dig up certain, unpleasant memories in order to be able to heal them.

 This may be too confronting and intense to do on your own.
 If you, however, have been working on your healing journey for years and want to tackle minor, less traumatic situations from the past, it is completely safe to do so on your own.

-Also, if you want EFT tapping to work, you need to be open-minded for it.
+Also, if you want EFT tapping to work, you need to be open-minded about it.
 When you are closed-minded and skeptical about it, you won’t reach the emotional state which is needed to heal.

 You could start to tap once a day for 10-15 minutes per session.
 Or you could do 3 minor tapping sessions throughout the day.
 In the end, you should find a frequency that fits your schedule and is able to maintain in the long run.